nrasteg1/nrasteg1.github.io/spiderwebs/index.md

 ### [Map of study area](/metal_map_baltimore)

-This map was created in ArcGIS displays the sampling sites selected in the Brooklyn/Curtis Bay neighborhood of Baltimore.
-We hypothesize that we will find spatial autocorrelation in webs once metals are speciated, and a correlation with known pollution sources.
+Clicka above to see a web map I created in QGIS displaying the study quadrats selected in the Brooklyn/Curtis Bay neighborhood of Baltimore.
+It also marks point sources of heavy metal air pollution in Baltimore (as listed in the 2018 Toxic Release Inventory database) and major highways, another significant source of heavy metals.